mwlovell/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. it is similar to the method used by<route> and is used for accessing data without rendering a route

-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? making sure that users correcrly enter information into field on a form. for instances cases or numbers or symbols needed in a pasword

-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. ened to end testing is testing a page or product through the lifecycle, or testing all elements of an app in ways the app will be used whwn active.

 ## Instructions